 You can touch the gentle creatures before searching for more marine life at the barrier reef, a truly unforgettable experience.

-Queen Elizabeth II Botanic Garden
+7. Smell the flowers at Queen Elizabeth II Botanic Garden

 Grand Cayman’s best botanic gardens are a beautiful place to enjoy a plethora of unique outdoor plants and trees.
 There’s a spectacular lake to enjoy and a diverse selection of flora.